 - Make materials succinct and easy to access.
 Avoid sending multiple emails or notifications about the same project or work.
 Overwhelming parents with too much information can lead to them missing something or giving up on getting materials to students

-- Be mindful about the type of work that is being assigned in this setting.
+- Be mindful of the type of work that is being assigned in this setting.
 It should not require a lot of help by parents and caregivers if it’s expected to be done during the school/workday

 - Provide guidance on approximately how long a student should be working on each task.
 An open-ended time can cause frustration for both students and parents.
 Include suggestions for what to do if students are struggling to stay on task